 Chipmunks

-Chipmunks make clucking sounds.
-High-pitched chirps are quite common.
-Sometimes, the calls sound like bird chirps.
-They must have got their name from the ‘chip-chip’ sound that they make.
+Chipmunks make clucking sounds and high-pitched chirps.
+Their calls can sound just like bird chirps.
+They probably got their name from the "chip-chip" sound they make.

 Squirrels